Section-A (1 mark each)

 Components of an operon:

-Lac-operon consists of three structural genes- z, y, and a, operator (o), promoter (p) and a regulatory gene (i).
+Lac-operon consists of three structural genes- z, y, and a, operator (o), promoter (p) and regulatory gene (i).

 Gene z codes for 𝛃-galactosidase, y for permease, and a for enzyme transacetylase.